CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 # Client and server example
-/* Release in the same dir and as dbf name */

 This example shows a simple client and server.

 The server echoes messages sent to it.
 The client sends a message every second